 This type of stroller features an upside-down J-shaped handle that’s similar to that of an umbrella; hence its name.

 As per double stroller reviews, this product is ideal for parents who are on the go and travel often as its features come in handy when you are gate-checking at the airport or train station.
 It’s also ideal among older children as it’s quick, light, and easy to use.

 Even if you have babies, your love for running doesn’t have to stop, thanks to this stroller.
 It is equipped with an all-wheel suspension system so your babies can still have a smooth ride even if the terrain you are running on is uneven.
 It’s actually a bit like the All-Terrain because it comes with three wheels too.
 But what makes it different are its tires, which are mostly bicycle wheels, and its front wheel which is fixed.

 It doesn’t swivel because this is needed for supreme stability when you are running in bumpy areas.
-Along with these are hand brakes, parent wrist tethers, 5-point safety harness, and other features that make running safely for you and your babies.
+Along with these are hand brakes, parent wrist tethers, a 5-point safety harness, and other features that make running safe for you and your babies.